intuita-inc/intuita-docs/blog/2023-1-26writing-codemods-like-a-pro/index.md

 ## Developing the Codemod

-To get starting with making our codemod, let's start by opening up [ASTExplorer](https://astexplorer.net/).
-ASTExplorer is a tool used to write and test codemods online using different codemod engines.
+To get started with writing our codemod, let's start by opening up [ASTExplorer](https://astexplorer.net/).

+To follow along, set your transform setting to `jscodeshift`.
+Your parser setting should then automatically change to `recast`.

 ### Example Input